 Grass lawns luxuriate in conspicuous consumption as if to say, "I own this space but I don't need to use it."
 "Keep off the grass".
 However, perfect grass is sustained only by spending time and money at an even greater cost to our environment.
 Grass/grass series was from my observation and recognition in 1997 that grass lawns were not sustainable in most of the U.S. especially in the west.
 It only took 16+ years and a drought for people to see this.

 Outside of the sculptural presence and artistic impact, this sculpture carries a very serious environmental message.
-We put tons of fertilizers, pesticides, herbicides on our lawns which is then washed into our ground water and surface water.
+We put tons of fertilizers, pesticides, herbicides on our lawns which are toxic poisons to the environment.
+Young children playing on the lawns have the greatest exposure and at the same time are the most vulnerable to the chemical exposure.
+The chemicals applied to lawns to keep them green are then washed into our ground water and surface water often with our drinking water.
 In the United States, the lawn, or “turf grass,” is the single largest irrigated crop, three times larger than corn.
 (50) Add the pollution involved in lawn mowers and you have a huge environmental impact.

 Recent issues in the news "touch on divisive issues like homeowner rights, property values, sustainability, food integrity and the aesthetics of the traditional American lawn."* The city of "Los Angeles is trying a new strategy to cope with potential water shortages" by "re-landscaping people's lawns, at a cost to the city of about $500 each, with no charge to the homeowner."**